MuhdmalcolmX/ALXCapstoneProject/quiz-app/README.md

 5. Responsive Design: The app adapts smoothly to different screen sizes, ensuring usability across mobile and desktop devices.
 6. User Feedback: Immediate visual cues are provided for correct and incorrect answers.

+## Tech Stack

+1. Frontend: HTML, CSS, JavaScript, React, and Tailwind CSS.
+2. API Integration: Open Trivia Database API for fetching questions.
+3. Styling: Tailwind CSS for streamlined, responsive design.
+3. State Management: React will be used for handling the app’s state, including the quiz flow, timer, and user inputs.
+5. Deployment: The app will be deployed on Vercel, which allows for easy continuous deployment from GitHub. https://alx-capstone-project-qfkiu5rn4-mohammed-syllas-projects.vercel.app/

+## Contact Information

+For any inquiries or feedback, please reach out via:

+[Email:] (muhdmalcolmx@gmail.com) [GitHub:] (https://github.com/MuhdmalcolmX/)